If you are learning how to crochet, you will need to know how to single crochet.

 Learning how to make a single crochet will serve as the foundation for your crocheting projects – as all stitches are typically variations of this core stitch.

-There is a step by step photograph tutorial below and a video tutorial in this post.
+There is a step-by-step photo tutorial below and a video tutorial for a beginner crocheter.

-You can also view the video tutorial on my YouTube channel here.
+You can view the video tutorial on my YouTube channel here.

 How To Single Crochet